jifel/alx-system_engineering-devops/0x00-shell_basics/README.md

 14. Creating a symbolic link
 15. Copying all html files
 16. Create a script that moves all files beginning with an uppercase letter to the directory tmp u
 17. delete all files that end with ~
+18. create multiple directories